The National Parks (band): 2012–2014: Formation and Young

-2015–2016: International Attention and Until I Live
+2015–2016: Until I Live

-International attention came to the band with the premiere of "Helsinki" on NPR's All Songs Considered in January 2015.
+International attention came to the band with the premiere of "Helsinki" on All Songs Considered in January 2015.

 The band again worked with Scott Wiley on their second album, Until I Live, which was independently released September 2015 and climbed to #52 on the iTunes Pop Chart and #5 on Billboard's Top Heatseekers Chart for the Mountain Region.
-In March 2016, the band was named Utah's "Band of the Year" by Salt Lake City Weekly magazine.
-The following month, "Monsters of the North" - the lead single from Until I Live - was announced as winner of the International Songwriting Competition for all unsigned artists.
+"Monsters of the North," the lead single from Until I Live, was announced as winner of the 2015 International Songwriting Competition.
+In March 2016, the band was named Utah's "Band of the Year" by Salt Lake City Weekly.